abe33/awesome_form/README.md

 end
 ```

 By default, both `belongs_to` and `has_many` associations appears in discovered model's attributes.
-The default association are editable using
+The default associations are configurable using
 the `AwesomeForm.default_associations` config.

 ```ruby